RafaelMeha/ChessAI/README.md

 ## Description

-This project aims to create a playable chess game with basic rules and functionalities.
+This project aims to create a playable chess game against an AI.
 It provides a graphical interface for users to play against each other on a standard chessboard.

 ## Features